adamggibbs/slide-puzzle-solver/README.md

 This solver uses the same producer threads as the parallel solution with one combiner, but attempts to solve the waiting problem described by having two combiners.
 However, having two combiners creates different problems including the need for more shared objects and the need to continually check if the thread pool has been shutdown.

 ## Performance Optimization via Multithreading
 Our brute force sequential solver is really good at solving small puzzles with small shuffles, but once solutions became more complex, the BFS tree got so large that getting to depth 25 takes a very long time.
 To improve performance via multithreading we tried multiple methods for creating a parallel program for our BFS.
 The first method we employed sent each puzzle state to a thread pool to be processed.
 This method ended up being slower than the sequential solver for most puzzles and only became an improvement on more complex puzzles.
 This method struggled because the task of processing one puzzle state is very quick, so taking the time to create the task, send it to the pool, schedule it, and execute it ended up cancelling out the improvements from checking multiple puzzles in parallel.
 After this observation that the sequential search is actually pretty quick, we decided to split up the search tree into <b><i>nThreads</i></b> disjoint subtrees and run sequential search on each.
 This ended up giving us a runtime improvement of around <b><i>nThreads</i></b> times faster.
 This creates almost a hybrid of BFS and DFS since each sequential solver is running BFS but since each tree is smaller than the global one, we reach greater depths much quicker.
 This solution allowed us to solve larger puzzles and more complex puzzles as well.
 It should be noted that the two parallel solutions do not guarantee optimal solutions anymore.
 However, in every one of our trials the parallel solutions have returned the optimal solution to the puzzle.
 This is because as the depths gets greater in the trees, the number of puzzle states at each depth grows exponentially and the probability that one thread is checking a greater depth for a significant amount of time before other threads finish checking the shallower depths decreases.
 Our next solutions involved pruning.
 These solutions run significantly slower than the rest but they check far fewer puzzles.
 Theoretically, using pruning uses less memory, however the pruning solutions run significantly slower and testing the puzzle cases that cause memory errors on the earlier solutions would take many hours to run.
 Our non pruning solutions will get memory errors after a few minutes of runtime but the pruned solutions do not.
 In these solutions the two combiner solution is quicker than the one combiner which is quicker than the sequential solver, but all of them are slower than the non pruning solutions.
 This optimization becomes more important if you're using a laptop with small memory.
-When we run on remus and romulus the memory error is almost never an issue.
+When we run on Remus and Romulus the memory error is almost never an issue.

 ## Comparison of Solver Performance
 We assess performance on two accounts: runtime and memory use.
 In terms of runtime the parallel tree solver is by far the fastest solver.
 The sequential and parallel solvers are the second and third fastest solver.
 The sequential solver beats the parallel solver for small puzzles and the parallel solver only starts to beat the sequential solver for much larger solutions.
 The pruning methods are then much slower than the non pruning methods but for their runtime performance, the two combiner solution is fastest, the one combiner solution is second, and the sequential method is the slowest.
 The pruning methods theoretically perform well when we consider memory use.
 The non pruning methods run out of memory since the queues get too large for complex solutions but the pruning methods don't have this issue for most puzzles.
 They did not have memory issues for any of the puzzles that we tested.